Fatalities feared in California scuba diving boat blaze | DW | 02.09.2019

-Several people were reported to have died after a blaze broke out on a scuba diving vessel off the coast of southern California on Monday, with rescuers searching for more than 30 missing passengers.
+Several people were reported to have died after a blaze broke out on a scuba diving vessel off the coast of southern California on Monday, with rescuers searching for nearly 30 missing passengers.

 Firefighters at one point boarded the boat, but then left and the intensity of the fire made it impossible to re-embark.